The schedule for the Character Review posts will be changing to Friday (or Saturday at the latest from now on).

-*Warning: This post contains spoilers about the characters from the movie Clueless.
-Read at your own risk if you have not seen the movie.
+*Warning: This post contains spoilers about the characters from the book and the television show Sanditon.
+Read at your own risk if you have not watched the show.
 There is something to be said about a well-written, human character.
 They leap off the page and speak to us as if they were right in front of us, as flesh and blood human beings, instead of fictional creations.
-If you watch enough high school movies, you might get the idea that the popular girls are all versions of Regina George (Rachel McAdams).
-The surprise comes when we realize that what we see on film does not always match reality.

-Which is why she is a memorable character.
+Which is why he is a memorable character.